 The fate of remaining embryos is usually not considered when you begin your fertility treatment journey, and many people can often feel overwhelmed or conflicted when it comes time to making these decisions.
 At Flinders Fertility, there are several options you can consider:

 Alternatively, you have the option to donate your excess embryos to another couple (someone you know or to an unknown recipient), providing the embryos are suitable for donation.
-Another possible option is to donate your remaining embryos to scientific research or for quality control and training purposes.
-At this stage, Flinders Fertility is not able to offer these options and therefore in this situation we advise you get in touch with clinics that offer an embryo donation service or have a research program.
+At this stage, Flinders Fertility is not able to offer this options and therefore in this situation we advise you get in touch with clinics that offer an embryo donation services.
 They will provide you with additional information if necessary as some clinics may place restrictions on the embryos they receive (i.e. embryo age, family history etc.).
 Donating excess embryos can carry emotional and legal implications, so we also recommend you see a fertility counsellor, and seek medical and legal advice that is specific to your situation.

 If you struggle to reach a decision, VARTA (Victorian Assisted Reproductive Technology Authority) have some useful resources available: What to do with unused embryos and have also developed a tool that aims to assist you with decision-making regarding your excess embryos: What to do with unused embryos - Decision tool.
 If you are still uncertain and finding this an emotional time, we encourage you to come and see our experienced counsellor to explore these options further.